inspiration for free days out in london

 the wellcome collection

-There’s a really fun exhibition at the Wellcome Collection in Euston throughout the summer of 2024.
+There’s a really great exhibition at the Wellcome Collection in Euston throughout the summer of 2025.

 Admission is free.